 Monash and Northumbria University's pro bono programmes are different; they both intend to serve different legal and educational needs.
 The Monash model is typically Australian in the way that it has a student atmosphere about the law office, but that it still retains its professional outlook.
-Upon entering the office one can hear the chorus of 'G'day mate' as the customary welcome, along with discussions of where some students intend to go surfing later.
-Whereas the Northumbria office has a typically English feel to it - a more self-consciously professional outlook coupled with a desire to sound professional and look professional in every task.
+Upon entering the office one can hear the chorus of 'G'day mate' as the custom welcome and the discussions of where some intend to go surfing later.
+Whereas the Northumbria office has a typically English feel to it - a professional outlook coupled with a desire to sound professional and look professional in every task.
 And it is these closing points that ensured that my experience was so interesting; to be able to see, hear and experience the differences between two student run law offices at opposite ends of the world!